newrelic/newrelic-service-broker-tile/README.md

 ##Prerequisites

-*    One or more New Relic accounts/sub-accounts
+*    One or more New Relic accounts/sub-accounts.
+If you don't have one, feel free to grab one using this link: http://newrelic.com/pivotal.
 *    A New Relic valid license key for each account/sub-account.
 You can obtain the license key for each account from your New Relic account under 'Account Settings'
 *    An on-prem Pivotal Cloud Foundry environment with Ops Mgr privileges